 If you are to believe industry experts, 2020 could be the most innovative year yet in the marijuana industry.
 Now that weed is legal throughout Canada, and medicinal marijuana is legal in 33 American states plus D.C., cannabis companies in North America have a potentially huge target market.

-If 2018 was the year of CBD, it seems as if 2019 could be the year when cannabis drinks finally make it into the mainstream.
+If 2019 was the year of CBD, it seems as if 2020 could be the year when cannabis drinks finally make it into the mainstream.
 The legal marijuana market earned around $9 billion in the U.S. in 2018, a figure that is certain to increase this year and beyond.
-In fact, it could exceed $23 by 2022.
+In fact, it could exceed $23 billion by 2022.

 Aside from the usual edibles, balms, and oils that are on sale, you can also purchase weed-laced coffee capsules, and cannabis-infused lubes to spice up your sex life.
 As for weed drinks, the path towards claiming a major market share seems straightforward.
 In 2018 for example, Constellation Brands, the owner of Corona beer, invested $4 billion in a Canadian cannabis company.

 Late last year, Molson Coors announced that it was teaming up with a different Canadian marijuana firm.
-These are interesting developments for the American market because edibles and drinks made from weed are not yet legal in Canada (this will change in October 2019), even though cannabis is legal recreationally.
+These are interesting developments for the American market because edibles and drinks made from weed were not yet legal in Canada, even though cannabis is legal recreationally.
 Other major drinks labels such as Diageo, Tanqueray, and Johnnie Walker, have also been looking to invest in marijuana.

 1 – HiFi Hops